 Course provides students with a comprehensive examination of the basic concepts and principles of our local and federal system of government.
 Course study includes a focus on the foundations of government; an overview of the United States political system; study of the legislative, executive, and judicial branches of government; exploration of citizenship rights and responsibilities, examination of structure and functions of state and local governments; and study of global perspective on government relationships.
-By examining local and national examples, students gain an greater understanding of how the institutional forces of government, media, market economics, and special interest affect their lives.
-The course prepares students to become active citizens, able to leverage their position inside the American Institution to shape the future.
+By examining local and national examples, students gain a greater understanding of how the institutional forces of government, media, market economics, and special interest affect their lives.
+The course prepares students to become active citizens, able to leverage their position in- side the American Institution to shape the future.
 Course equivalent to AP US Government & Politics.

-Term: Semester Credit: .50 Prerequisite: NA
+Term: Semester Prerequisite: N/A Credit: .50